sangria-graphql/sangria-graphql.github.io/learn.md

 `afterField` also allows you to transform field values by returning `Some` with a transformed value.
 You can also throw an exception from `beforeField` or `afterField` in order to indicate a field error.

+`beforeField` returns `BeforeFieldResult` which allows you to add a `MiddlewareAttachment`.
+This attachment then can be used in resolve function via `Context.attachment`/`Context.attachments`.

 In case several middleware objects are defined for the same execution, `beforeField` would be called in the order middleware is defined.
 `afterField`, on the other hand, would be call in reverse order.
 To demonstrate this, let's look at this middleware as an example: